Michael J. O'Kelly: Early life

-O'Kelly was born in Abbeyfeale, County Limerick in 1915.
+O'Kelly was born in Abbeyfeale, County Limerick in 1915, the son of Elizabeth (née McAuliffe) and Joseph O'Kelly, a national school teacher.
 Although he was baptized Michael Joseph, and published as Michael J. or M.J., he was known to family and friends as Brian, the name his mother originally wanted, throughout his life.

-He entered University College, Cork in 1934.
+He was educated at Rockwell College in County Tipperary, before entering University College Cork in 1934.
+He initially studied engineering, before switching to architecture after his first year, studying surveying and architectural drawing under Henry Houghton Hill.

-He began fieldwork as an undergraduate in 1937.
-He worked as a surveyor in the excavation of the ring-fort at Garranes, County Cork with Seán P. Ó. Ríordáin, then Professor of Archaeology at Cork.
-Later that year he moved on to the Neolithic site of Lough Gur.
+In the spring of 1937, while an undergraduate, he worked as a surveyor in the excavation of the ring-fort at Garranes, County Cork with Seán P. Ó Ríordáin, then Professor of Archaeology at Cork.
+He was inspired to take a new career path, and in the autumn of that year, he switched courses at university again, this time to archaeology, becoming one of Ó Ríordáin's students.
+That term he moved on to the Neolithic site of Lough Gur.

+He graduated with a first-class B.A. with honours in 1940, and the following year, he was awarded a first-class M.A. in archaeology for a survey of the antiquities of the barony of Smallcounty, County Limerick, for which he also won the National University of Ireland's coveted travelling studentship in archaeology.
 After receiving his M.A. he was appointed curator of the new Cork Public Museum in Fitzgerald Park.
-In 1945 he married Claire, also an archaeologist, whom he had met as a student.
+In 1945 he married Claire O'Donovan, also an archaeologist, whom he had met as a student.
+The couple had three daughters, including the Germanist scholar Helen Watanabe-O'Kelly, and lived in Blackrock, Cork.

 Career

 In 1946 O'Kelly succeeded Professor Ó Ríordáin as head of the Archaeology Department at Cork, a position he held for 36 years.
 He led field work each summer, and from 1944 was published extensively in scholarly journals.
+In 1947, he was elected a Fellow of the Society of Antiquaries of London, and the following year, he was elected a Member of the Royal Irish Academy.
+He was also a vice-president of the Royal Society of Antiquaries of Ireland and the Prehistoric Society.